Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 One useful trick to solve that is this: `sleep 300 && ./install.sh`.
 With that, you will have a 300s window where you can disconnect the PCB and put it in the dock.
 The command will keep running.

-For some yet unknown reason, installing firmware updates doesn't work if we try to pre-package Valetudo as we do on other dreames.
-Because of that, with this robot, you will have to manually install Valetudo after rooting.

-For that, follow these steps:

-1. Download the latest matching Valetudo binary: `https://github.com/Hypfer/Valetudo/releases/latest/download/valetudo-armv7-lowmem`
-2. Copy the binary to the robot the same way you copied the firmware tar file
-3. Move it to `/data/valetudo`. `/data/valetudo` should be the binary.
-It should **not** be a folder
-4. `cp /misc/_root_postboot.sh.tpl /data/_root_postboot.sh`
-5. `chmod +x /data/valetudo /data/_root_postboot.sh`
-6. `reboot`

 #### Details

 **Valetudo Binary**: `armv7-lowmem`